 With plenty of exercise and entertainment, the Norwegian Elkhound can adapt to many living situations, including apartments.
 Elkhounds tend to bark—whether or not there's something to bark at.
 In order for the Elkhound to be a well-behaved companion indoors, plenty of exercise and mental stimulation are necessary.

 Time outdoors—with family—is some of the Norwegian Elkhound's favorite.
 They love the cold and snow, and are comfortable in most weather conditions.
 They shouldn't be expected to live outdoors full-time due to their strong desire to be near people.
-They are known to wander, especially if a critter crosses their path, so fenced areas, leashes, and a solid recall are important for the Elkhound.
+They are known to wander, especially if a critter crosses their path, so fenced areas, leashes with a comfortable collar or harness, and a solid recall are important for the Elkhound.

 At least an hour of exercise per day is necessary for the energetic Norwegian Elkhound.
 More exercise means a happier Elkhound.